JimzyLui/pyattck/README.md

 Search on windows platform (via techniques): malware Returns list of malware names

-# Usage: search_malware --platform windows
+# Usage: malwareByPlatform <platform> --stats

+--stats is the number of malware potentially attacking each platform